nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 Consumers **MUST** ignore unknown extensions and elements in order to foster [forwards compatibility](https://www.hl7.org/fhir/DSTU2/compatibility.html#1.10.3) and declare this by setting [Conformance.acceptUnknown](https://www.hl7.org/fhir/DSTU2/conformance-definitions.html#Conformance.acceptUnknown) to 'both' in their conformance profile.

 Systems **MUST** declare which format(s) they support in their Conformance Statement.
-If a server receives a request for a format that it does not support it **MUST** return a http status code of `415` indicating an `Unsupported Media Type`.
+If a server receives a request for a format that it does not support it **MUST** return an HTTP status code of `415` indicating an `Unsupported Media Type`.

 ### [Transfer encoding](https://www.hl7.org/fhir/DSTU2/http.html#mime-type) ###

 Clients and servers **MUST** support the HTTP `Transfer-Encoding` header with a value of `chunked`.
-This indicates that the body of a HTTP response will returned as an unspecified number of data chunks (without an explicit `Content-Length` header).
+This indicates that the body of an HTTP response will be returned as an unspecified number of data chunks (without an explicit `Content-Length` header).

 ### [Character encoding](https://www.hl7.org/fhir/DSTU2/http.html#mime-type) ###